sherryli1116/finalproject-group15/README.md

-# Fossil Fuels and the Rise of Temperatures
+# Fossil Fuels and It's Impact on Temperatures

 ## A. Presentation